mazetoken/mminer/README.md

 - NFT1-Group Token mining

-Mminer is tested and it works, but use it at your own risk
+Mminer is tested and it works, but use it at your own risk.
+If you are not sure about this miner, start with the original miner from https://mistcoin.org.
+The miner is not an "out of the box" application and may not be for everyone

 Mminer is prepared for mining MAZE, but you can use it to mine other tokens and NFTs (scroll down to tokens environment and replace data in Mminer .env file)